ManarCSAlharbi/Pattern-Matching-Algorithms/README.md

   - 📊 Average search times for both algorithms.

 ---
+🤝 Contributions

+This project was collaboratively developed by me and my colleague.
+We worked together to design and implement the system, ensuring its functionality and reliability.
+---
 ## 📜 License
 📄 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.